starfishmod/NLT-Helper/README.md

 What does it do:
 * Has a countdown announcement - so racers have more than the start beep.
 * Has a serial driver to announce start, end, laptimes and last lap.
-We use this with a Led display panel
+We use this with a LED display panel
 * Has class handling - add a class record heat results to a class
 * Generate standings for finals - we run a simple 2 heats and one final.
 It doesn't handle multiple finals etc.
 * Announces the current fastest lap for the day for each class.

-Run this using nodejs on the commandline.
+Run this using Node.js on the commandline.
 Yes it should've been a Web app :P

 ### How to use the App
-After startup you'll be presented with a command prompt:
+After startup, you'll be presented with a command prompt:
 ```
 NLT Bridge>
 ```